w3scout/contao-dompdf-bundle/README.md

 ```

 ## Usage
-Login to the backend of your Contao-Installation and enable Dompdf at the system settings.
+* Login to the backend and enable Dompdf at the system settings.
+* Go to the themes section of the backend and create a stylesheet (@media print) to style the PDF output